 Although the Pitcher Plant (Sarracenia purpurea) is not an orchid, I have included it in here with them because it is common to find it growing in bogs and fens alongside several of the orchids mentioned above.
 It is one of the few carnivorous plants found throughout the Temagami area and is approximately 4 to 6" (10 to 15 cm.) in length and 1 1/2 to 2" (3 to 5 cm.) in diameter.
 Found from early June through freeze-up in the autumn, the base of the plant (flower stalk is not shown) fills with rain water and the interior walls of the bulb secrete a slippery substance with a pleasant aroma to which small insects are attracted.
 After entering the bulb, they're unable to climb back up the slippery walls and perish in the watery liquid where they're dissolved and absorbed.

-Another carnivorous non-orchid found in clean-water bogs and fens, the Sundew (Drosera rotundifolia) can be found growing just at the waterline or within clusters of green or red sphagnum moss in near proximity to the Pitcher Plant and some of the orchids mentioned above.
-Although rare overall, when located, there are literally thousands of them and they appear as a red line hugging the waterline and are approximately 1 1/2 to 3" (3 to 5 cm.) high with each plant having a diameter of the same measurements.
-Those found dispersed in the patches of red sphagnum are much smaller at a height and a diameter of 1/2 to 1" (2 to 3 cm.).
-This photo is a close-up of the plant where the soft and sticky cactus-like needles produce a sweet smelling substance that small insects are attracted to and are then dissolved and absorbed by the host.
-A soft fleshy plant, it is found from early June through autumn.
+Another carnivorous non-orchid found in clean-water bogs and fens, the Sundew (members of the Drosera family) can be found growing just at the waterline or within clusters of green or red sphagnum moss in near proximity to the Pitcher Plant and some of the orchids mentioned above.
+Although rare overall, when located, there are literally thousands of them and they appear as a red line hugging the waterline and are approximately 1 1/2 to 3" (3 to 8 cm.) high with each plant having a diameter of the same measurements.
+Those found dispersed in the patches of red sphagnum are much smaller at a height and diameter of 1 to 1 1/2" (2 to 3 cm.).
+This photo of the Spatulate Leaved Sundew (Drosera intermedia) is a close-up of the plant where the soft and sticky cactus-like needles produce a sweet smelling substance that small insects are attracted to and are then dissolved and absorbed by the host.
+The other local sundew is the Round Leaved Sundew (D. rotundifolia) and both are soft fleshy plants, found from early June through autumn.

 Latin Name |